 6. Beets increase exercise endurance.

-Because of the presence of betacyanin, beet has actually been proven to increase an individual’s exercise endurance.
-So before you head to the gym, think about incorporating beets into your morning meal and you may just be able to push yourself harder and up to 16 percent longer.
+So before you head to the gym, think about incorporating beets into your morning meal and you may just be able to push yourself a little harder.

 7. They reduce inflammation.